DriveQuantPublic/drivekit-ui-ios/README.md

 * Click on **Vehicle picker** to add a vehicle to your account.

 ![iOS Sample App Screenshots](https://github.com/DriveQuantPublic/drivekit-ui-ios/blob/master/iOS%20Sample%20App.png)
+* For the app to work properly, it is recommended to disable the battery optimization functions for the application.
+This is especially important for some Android smartphone models such as Huawei, Samsung, OnePlus, Asus and Xiaomi.
+You can find more information about it in [our FAQ](https://drivequant.zendesk.com/hc/en-gb/articles/360007407020-How-to-disable-battery-optimization-on-your-smartphone-).

 ### Test the demo app